-Jupiter Hammon (1711–ca. 1806) was one of only two enslaved writers in North America to publish works during the eighteenth century.
-The other was Phillis Wheatley (ca.1753–1784).
-During her short life, Wheatley gained international renown for her intelligence and skill with a quill pen.
+Jupiter Hammon (1711–ca. 1806) was one of two enslaved writers in North America to publish works during the eighteenth century.
+The other was Phillis Wheatley Peters (ca.1753–1784).
+During her short life, Wheatley Peters gained international renown for her intelligence and skill with a quill pen.
 At just twelve or thirteen, she published her first poem.
 It appeared in the Newport Mercury in December of 1767, seven years after the publication of Hammon’s earliest known piece, An Evening Thought.
 Hammon’s and Wheatley’s extraordinary literary achievements offer exceptionally rare perspectives on the spiritual, social, and political worlds of Revolutionary America and the complexities of race and enslavement in the young United States.
 Both were evangelical writers whose poetry and prose reflected their deep Christian faiths and contributed to larger discussions about liberty and slavery on both sides of the Atlantic.

 At nineteen or twenty, Phillis Wheatley released a collected volume of poetry, the first book by a Black American poet.
-Published in London in 1773, Wheatley’s Poems on Various Subjects, Religious and Moral demonstrated her devout Christian beliefs and philosophical interests while addressing political issues of the day, from the repeal of the Stamp Act to slavery.
+Published in London in 1773, Wheatley’s Poems on Various Subjects, Religious and Moral demonstrated her devout Christian beliefs and philosophical interests while addressing political issues of the day from the repeal of the Stamp Act to slavery.
 Shortly after its publication, Phillis gained her freedom.
 Five years later, Jupiter Hammon sat down to compose a friendly response to Wheatley’s work.
 He was nearly 67 years old and writing from exile in Hartford, Connecticut.
-Two years had passed since he and Joseph Lloyd (1716–1780) fled the Manor of Queens Village as the British marched into town following American defeat at the Battle of Long Island.
+Two years had passed since he and Joseph Lloyd (1716–1780) had fled the Manor of Queens Village as the British marched into town following American defeat at the Battle of Long Island.

-Phillis Wheatley did not share Hammon’s opinions about the Revolution.
+Phillis Wheatley did not share Hammon’s views about the Revolution.
 Despite the Loyalist leanings of her former enslavers, she supported independence and hoped that the rhetoric of freedom espoused by the Patriotic cause would lead to demise of slavery in America.
 In 1775, she pledged her allegiance to the war effort in a letter and poem to George Washington.
 The general was so moved by Wheatley’s “poetical talents,” that he published the poem on her behalf and invited her to visit him in Cambridge.